FAQs - The Gin Guide Awards 2023

 Can Genever be entered?

-A Genever would not currently be eligible for any categories in 2023, however a Genever category may be established in future Awards.
+A Genever would not currently be eligible for any categories in 2025, however a Genever category may be established in future Awards.

-Can gin liqueurs or Sloe Gin be entered?
+Can Sloe Gin be entered?

 Can gins containing CBD oils or cannabis extracts be entered?